bluebirz/bluebirz.github.io/_posts/2019-12-03-befriend-your-queries.md

 ORDER BY [some points]
 ```

-It’s pretty ok when you try to query something with some straightforward conditions.
+It's pretty ok when you try to query something with some straightforward conditions.
 But not for some situations.

 For real world problems, we have to face complicated questions and here are my suggestions if we need to write SQL scripts.